-- To confirm that they had expenses related to the disruption of campus operations due to the COVID-19 shutdown - To verify that they met the requirements of Section 484 of the Higher Education Act for Title IV eligibility

-• To set up an in person appointment to sign all documents and receive their check from a Central Office Administrative Professional
+- To confirm that they had expenses related to the disruption of campus operations due to the COVID-19 shutdown - To verify that they met the requirements of Section 484 of the Higher Education Act for Title IV eligibility.
+These requirements were changed by federal guidelines. - To set up an in person appointment to sign all documents and receive their check from a Central Office Administrative Professional